Celebrating Pi Day 2019

 Today is Pi Day, so oh, go ahead, plan to have some Pie.
 They are made from fruit, and therefore nutritious and the perfect breakfast food… right?

 Pi is an irrational number, meaning it goes on forever without end and without the numbers repeating.
-Mathematicians have been trying to calculate pi (it is a decimal that goes on to infinity – okay, that’s mind blowing) for thousands of years.
-In the 15th century a new algorithm was developed that helped to calculate it much further out than ever before, but in the 20th century invention of the computer extended calculation of this modest little number out to 10 trillion digits.
-But that’s mostly just for bragging rights, since most practical formulas using pi only need to go to 40 places to be useful.
+Mathematicians have been trying to calculate pi (it is a decimal that goes on to infinity – okay, that’s mind-blowing) for thousands of years.
+In the 15th century, a new algorithm was developed that helped to calculate it much further out than ever before, but in the 20th-century invention of the computer extended the calculation of this modest little number out to 10 trillion digits.
+But that’s mostly just for bragging rights since most practical formulas using pi only need to go to 40 places to be useful.